CI-CSE/ci-cse.github.io/index.md

 layout: home
 ---

-Welcome to the homepage of the Constructor Institute of Technology's Chair of Software Engineering!
+Welcome to the homepage of Constructor Institute of Technology's Chair of Software Engineering!